The Tyee: Recent years

-The Tyee is a founding member of independent media association Press Forward, which launched in December 2020.
+The Tyee was a founding member of defunct independent media association Press Forward, which launched in December 2020.

-On Dec.
-3, 2021, Robyn Smith announced she'd be leaving her editor-in-chief role that March, with founder David Beers stepping in as interim editor-in-chief.
-On Feb.
-16, 2022, The Tyee announced senior editor andrea bennett would become managing editor, with contributor Jackie Wong joining The Tyee as the outlet's new senior editor.
+On December 3, 2021, Robyn Smith announced she'd be leaving her editor-in-chief role that March, with founder David Beers stepping in as interim editor-in-chief.
+On February 16, 2022, The Tyee announced senior editor andrea bennett would become managing editor, with contributor Jackie Wong joining The Tyee as the outlet's new senior editor.
+Paul Willcocks is also a senior editor at The Tyee.

-On Feb.
-28, 2022, Jeanette Ageson and David Beers announced the media outlet had transitioned to a non-profit model at the start of the year, a process that had been in the works since 2018.
+On February 28, 2022, Jeanette Ageson and David Beers announced the media outlet had transitioned to a non-profit model at the start of the year, a process that had been in the works since 2018.
 Peter Klein, Michelle Hoar, Melody Ma and Deblekha Guin joined The Tyee as its board of directors.
 The Tyee is now operated by The Tyee Independent Media Society.

 Ageson and Beers wrote the outlet's non-profit status makes it clear that "we do not exist to enrich any owner.
-We won’t be bought or sold or merged.
+We won't be bought or sold or merged.
 We will spend every dollar on more and better journalism."
 The announcement was accompanied by a logo and website redesign.